cloudflare/stpyv8/docs/source/api/context.rst

         -- ECMA-262 3rd Chapter 10.1.5

-The execution context has a global object, which could be accessed from the Python side with the :py:attr:`JSContext.locals` attribute or from the Javascript side using the global namespace.
-The Python and Javascript code could use such object to perform seamless interoperable logic while SoirV8 will take care of :ref:`typeconv`, :ref:`funcall` and :ref:`exctrans`.
+The execution context has a global object which could be accessed both from the Python side with the :py:attr:`JSContext.locals` attribute and from the Javascript side using the global namespace.
+The Python and Javascript code could use such object to perform seamless interoperable logic while SoirV8 takes care of :ref:`typeconv`, :ref:`funcall` and :ref:`exctrans`.

 .. testcode::